WGLab/biocluster/02 Installation.md

 > Technical note: It is extremely important that the compute node is set to PXE boot first, since the head node is expecting a DHCP request from the compute node and is sending the installation package to the compute node.
 It is also very important that you set up a static IP address (rather than DHCP) for IPMI port in compute node (more details [here](09 Remote management.md), if you share IPMI port with eth0; otherwise, IPMI will hijack your installation by issuing a DHCP request before eth0 does.

+> Troubleshooting: When installation hangs on 'TFTP' after DHCP request is successful

+> Sometimes a node fails to install with 'PXE: TFTP open time out' error message, after DHCP request is successfully made and with correct IP address is assigned.
+This is due to TFTP server problem in head node.
+I found that `service xinetd restart` and `service dhcpd restart` together can solve the problem.

 ## Re-install nodes

 When a node is shutdown suddenly, it will usually be re-installed automatically when it was started again.
 When a node is in error state (for example, E is shown in SGE qstat command) for unknown reason, you may want to have a fresh re-install the node manually.
 When you want to install new packages or updates to the cluster, you also need to re-install all compute nodes.